Why We’re Unique

 The Resistome Occurrence Index is a measure of richness and stability within your gut microbiome.
 It is also a measure of the overall resilience and strength of the microbiome.
 In the microbiome, bacteria can produce natural anti-microbials and chemicals to compete with one another through a process called competitive exclusion.
 A low index suggests that you have low richness and resilience in your gut.
 A stronger and more diverse gut microbiome will be more resilient against gut-damaging factors.
 The more resilient your microbiome becomes, the more it can withstand healthy competition amongst a variety of bacterial and fungal species.
 If there is insufficient competition within the gut microbiome, this can indicate that the ecology of the gut is out of balance.
 Just as a sailboat cannot sail without the resistance of the wind, the gut microbiome cannot function to protect the human host without healthy microbial competition in the gut.

-How to Address Gut Infections
+How to Address Gut Issues

 BiomeFx analyzes over 25 pathogens and measures their relative abundance as a percentage of your entire microbiome.
 This is different from traditional stool tests looking for any detectable number of pathogens present.
 While it isn’t uncommon to have a small number of pathogens present in your microbiome, the relative abundance in proportion to your other bacteria is what’s important.
 A strong microbiome is equipped with both strong competition among species and resilient keystone strains to maintain a healthy environment.
 This healthy competition is just one of the factors that helps to keep pathogens in check.